cawilliamson/treble_voltage/README.md

 ### Post-Processing
 - `rename-images`: Rename all image files to final names
 - `compress-images`: Compress all images with xz
-- `copy-to-web`: Copy all files to web directory
-- `upload-to-github`: Upload to GitHub releases

 ### Convenience Targets
 - `build-vanilla`: Build all vanilla variants